Tag: Eddie (Page 1 of 2)

 Mike had the flautas and he thought they were just OK.

-I didn’t ask Arthur and Eddie what they thought of their dishes, but Cynthia – who’d come with us along with her kids Orestes and Aegea, didn’t seem very impressed with whatever she ordered.
+I didn’t ask Arthur and Eddie what they thought of their dishes, but Elektra – who’d come with us along with her kids Orestes and Aegea, didn’t seem very impressed with whatever she ordered.
 Orestes’ actually found his burrito nauseating, though he couldn’t quite figure out why.

 The younger kids seemed fine with their quesadillas (I didn’t try them).